mrrogercampbell/js-constructors-teach-back/instructorLessonPlan.md

     - [Things to Cover](#things-to-cover)
   - [Step 10: Key Takeaways](#step-10-key-takeaways)
   - [Step 11: If You Get To Prototypes](#step-11-if-you-get-to-prototypes)

-## Step 1: Intro yourself
+## Step 1: Agenda
+Talk through what we will be doing today:
+1. Introduce myself.
+2. Give an overview of what topics will be covered and why.
+3. Talk through and review basic JavaScript object syntax
+4. Review at a high level the two activities you will be completing.
+5. Guide the class through each activity

+## Step 2: Who Am I
 Use your famous lines:
 * "You'll never know more than you do not know."
     * Explain to students how important it is to ask question and understand that they should never expect themselves to know everything or understand everything we learn in the moment
 * "Ducklings!!"
   * Explain the quick concept of who my ducklings are and that they are now a part of that family

-## Step 2: Agenda
-Talk through what we will be doing today:
-* Start with what we are learning and why
-* Explain the two activities we have planned
-    1. rainingCatsAndDogs (Everyone Do)- The class will assist me in creating two objects and a function.
-    2. rainingCatsAndDogs (Instructor Do) - Review the optimized code with the class and talk about how creating an Animal class that takes in all the values that the Cats and Dogs objects had is more precise and D.R.Y.

-### Step 3: Check-In With Students
+## Step 3: Check-In With Students
 * Ask if any students have questions
 * Be sure to ask probing question about what we just did to check that the concepts really sunk in.